covener/plugingen_sample_app/README.md

 About
 ====
 This is a sample liberty app which can be used to generate a plugin configuration.
 Note that it can only be used from the local system where liberty is running; it will deny all requests that come from remote IPs.

+Building
+---
+Use maven to build a war file:

+    mvn package

+Or import the project into eclipse and build.

-Load the app on the liberty server for which you want to generate a plugin configuration.
+Load the war file on the liberty server for which you want to generate a plugin configuration.

 URLs
 ----